-The only distinction here is that hardened keys allow only generation of child secret keys out of parent secret keys.
+The only distinction here is that hardened keys allow only generation of child secret keys from parent secret keys.
 Thus, to derive a child key for a hardened key, you have to own the private key.
-Non-hardened keys allow one to derive a child public key out of a parent public key (not having the secret key available).
+Non-hardened keys allow one to derive a child public key from a parent public key (without requiring access to the secret key).

 Each child is assigned a 4-byte index

 i > 2³¹ - 1for hardened keys.

 - Metadata to reconstruct the tree is stored as part of the root address.

 We start with a

 PublicKey type address and add a new field for additional attributes.

 0 (HD wallets attribute) is used to store tree